buskod21/OAC_Historical_Research_Data_Explorer_App/README.md

 RED-X supports the FAIR data principles (Findable, Accessible, Interoperable, and Reusable), helping users:

--Discover reusable datasets from agri-environmental research
+- Discover reusable datasets from agri-environmental research

--Visualize relationships between datasets, authors, and keywords
+- Visualize relationships between datasets, authors, and keywords

--Filter data by college, department, or research center
+- Filter data by college, department, or research center

--Navigate and explore studies in a clean, structured layout
+- Navigate and explore studies in a clean, structured layout

 ## App Overview